 Marketing is the functional area of business that deals with the creation, communication and delivery of value to customers.
 As a marketing major students study the core application of identifying market needs, evaluate buying behaviors, and develop strategies for successful product introduction.
 Major elective courses allow students to tailor the program to their individual interests and strengths while focusing on the latest trends in this fast-paced industry.
-Emphasis is placed on developing effective communication, creative, analytical and problem solving skills.
+Emphasis is placed on developing effective communication, data analysis and problem solving skills.
 Students use their marketing knowledge and skills in decision making situations with the goal of developing effective solutions.
 Internships are highly encouraged and may apply to major credit requirements.

-Career opportunities for students earning a marketing degree include sales, product, category and brand management, retail operations, merchandising, marketing research, creative promotion and marketing communications campaign development, event planning and analytical database management.
+Career opportunities for students earning a marketing degree include sales, product, category and brand management, retail operations, merchandising, marketing research, creative marketing communications, advertising, digital marketing, event planning and analytical database management.

-This degree prepares students, for example, to: think critically by conducting appropriate research to assess marketing problems, identify market needs and evaluate buying behaviors; identify the link between Mount Mercy University’s mission and the study of the discipline; and design and implement effective results-producing marketing plans; enter the workforce with practical and marketable skill sets.
+This degree prepares students to: think critically by conducting appropriate research to assess marketing problems, identify market needs and evaluate buying behaviors; design and implement effective results-producing marketing plans; enter the workforce with practical and marketable skill sets.

 See the Graduate section of this Catalog for more information on Graduate programs offered at Mount Mercy.